YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Types/Nullable value types.md

 ## Nullable types

 A **nullable value type** `T?` represents all values of its underlying value type T and an additional null value.
-Use a nullable value type when you need to represent the undefined value of an underlying value type.
+Use a nullable value type when you need to represent the undefined value of an underlying value type. ou can refer to a nullable value type with an underlying type `T` in any of the following interchangeable forms: `Nullable<T>` or `T?`.

 A value type cannot be assigned a null value.
 For example, `int i = null` will give you a compile time error.
 Nullable types that allow you to assign null to value type variables.
 You can declare nullable types using `Nullable<t>` where `T` is a type.